Ivan Lichter: Early life

-Lichter was born in South Africa in 1918.
-He received his secondary education from Grey High School in Port Elizabeth, South Africa.
-He graduated from the University of the Witwatersrand in Johannesburg in 1940.
-He served with the South African Medical Corps during the second world war.
+Lichter was born in Oudtshoorn, Cape Province, South Africa, on 14 March 1918.
+He received his secondary education from Grey High School in Port Elizabeth.
+He graduated from the University of the Witwatersrand in Johannesburg in 1940, and served with the South African Medical Corps during World War II.
 After the war, he specialised in thoracic surgery and had his own medical practice.

-In 1951, he married Heather Lloyd and they were to have four children, three of whom also went into the medical profession.
-He wanted to leave South Africa to get away from its politics, as the Afrikaans National Party started giving positions in hospitals to their supporters, and its antisemitism.
+In 1951, Lichter married Heather Lloyd and they were to have four children, three of whom also went into the medical profession.
+He wanted to leave South Africa to escape its politics, as the Afrikaans National Party started giving positions in hospitals to their supporters, and its antisemitism.
 He had the choice between a place in Texas and a place in New Zealand that he thought was called "Dune Din"; he settled on the latter and came to Dunedin (/dʌˈniːdᵻn/) with his family.
+Lichter became a naturalised New Zealand citizen in 1964.

 Life in New Zealand

-He was an assistant lecturer at the University of Otago and at the same time was a surgeon for the Otago Hospital Board.
+Lichter was an assistant lecturer at the University of Otago and at the same time was a surgeon for the Otago Hospital Board.
 From 1974, he was interested in palliative care.
 He retired from medical practice in 1984 and used the time to write Communication in Cancer Care, his most notable book.

-He moved to Wellington in 1986 and took up a medical directorship at Te Omanga Hospice.
+Lichter moved to Wellington in 1986 and took up a medical directorship at Te Omanga Hospice.
 He retained his directorship until 1993 and was an honorary consultant afterwards.

-Among the organisation that he belonged to:
+Among the organisation that Lichter belonged to were: